 page and read emails that come from the School to you directly.
 Follow all advice given through official channels and - The New Zealand Government.
 Stay well.
 Stay safe and be kind to one another.
 We also have a Frequently Asked Questions page for students here

-to support learners to undertake vocational education and training without fees.
-The TTAF will cover fees from 1 July 2020 until 31 December 2022.
+for more information.
+The TTAF fund will cover fees from 1 July 2020 until 31 December 2022.

 What student type are you?

 Are you a New Zealand resident or international student?
 If you’re a New Zealander or citizen please use Domestic contact form.
 If you live outside of New Zealand or are not a Resident or citizen or hold a visa to work and study in New Zealand, use the International contact form.

 Want to further develop your skills in the healthcare and aged care sector?
 This short Healthcare programme will help you develop your skills to work in a holistic manner as a non-clinical health support worker.
 You will gain the skills and knowledge required to provide a high level of care to enhance the general well-being of people, families and communities.
 This programme will also prepare you for further studies in the Healthcare and aged care sector or prepare you for the workplace with pay starting at $23.00.